Is Your Outdated Screening Process Eliminating All-Stars?

 Prescreen meetings are critical to identifying people who are likely to be a good fit and who are genuinely enthusiastic about the position, ensuring in-person interviews are focused on the right candidates.
 Pre-screening also allows some candidates to self-select out if they feel the job doesn’t quite align with their expectations from the job posting.
 Taking 30 minutes to screen candidates can save countless wasted man-hours in the formal interviewing process.

-Developing strong prescreening and hiring processes takes time and resources.
-If your organization is looking to fill marketing jobs in DC, partner with the recruiting experts at TorchLight.
+TorchLight is a trusted partner to influential companies throughout the D.C. metro area searching for highly-qualified candidates to fill their full-time, part-time, contract and consulting positions.
 We are the region’s top marketing and communications recruiting firm, and we have a proven process for successfully placing highly-qualified candidates in full-time, part-time, contract and consulting positions.
-Contact us today to learn how we can help you attract and retain the best and the brightest talent. &
+Contact us today to learn more!